DimaBir/ResNetTensorRT/README.md

 - NVIDIA GPU (for CUDA and TensorRT benchmarks and optimizations)
 - Python 3.x
 - NVIDIA drivers installed on the host machine.
 - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#install-guide) (for running the Docker container with GPU support).
-Pre-installed withing the GPU docker image.
+Pre-installed within the GPU docker image.

 ## Steps to Run
 ### Building the Docker Image